Free energy, stability, and particle source in dynamical holography: The holographic superfluid as an example

 with $f=1-({z}/{z_0})^3$, $L$ the AdS curvature radius and $z_0$ the black hole horizon radius.
 The bulk Lagrangian for holographic superfluid is simply the Maxwell field coupled to a massive complex scalar field, given by

 where $D=\nabla-iA$ with $A$ the gauge potential, and $m^2L^2=-2$ for simplicity.
 The asymptotic behavior for the matter fields goes as

-where $\nu$ denotes the AdS boundary coordinates with $a_t$ and $-b_t$ the chemical potential $\mu$ and charge density $\rho$ of the boundary system by holography in the gauge $A_t|_{z_0}=0$ and $A_z=0$. {As the simplest case for illustration, in the standard quantization of the holographic superfluid model (see, e.g. \cite{GLNTZ} for a discussion of different quantizations), $\psi_0$ is taken as the source and is set to zero when there is no driving.}
+where $\nu$ denotes the AdS boundary coordinates with $a_t$ and $-b_t$ the chemical potential $\mu$ and charge density $\rho$ of the boundary system by holography in the gauge $A_t|_{z_0}=0$ and $A_z=0$. {As the simplest case for illustration, in the standard quantization of the holographic superfluid model (see, e.g. \cite{LanTZ} for a discussion of dynamic evolution in different quantizations), $\psi_0$ is taken as the source and is set to zero when there is no driving.} The detailed scheme for the dynamic evolution, in particular in the inhomogeneous case, can be seen in, e.g \cite{DNTZ}.

 The energy momentum tensor is given by

 The associated conserved current can be obtained as

 which can also be expressed as